cheo2322/mlip-api-lab/README.md

 - [API Endpoint Best Practices](https://www.telerik.com/blogs/7-tips-building-good-web-api)
 - The file seai-azure-cv-ocr-api.json has the structure to test calls to the Azure Vision API with Postman.

+# Notes:
+Add the variables to your system, run the application and call using cURL.

+``
+curl -X GET -H "Content-Type: application/json" -d '{"uri": "https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQWbQ-e7P8B1cS_96Emg2odA0pHe3lAD1LeNA&s"}' http://localhost:3000/api/v1/analysis/
+{
+  "text": "It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness ..."
+}
+``